Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/troubleshoot_security.md

 ---

-    title: Troubleshoot security errors
+    title: "Troubleshoot security errors"
-    linkTitle: Troubleshoot security errors
+    linkTitle: "Troubleshoot security errors "
     weight: 300

----
-This section describes security related errors and troubleshooting tips.
+---This section describes security related errors and troubleshooting tips.

 ## Handshake errors

 ### Handshake error due to large certificate request

-The TLS\_ERR\_FRAGMENT\_CONSISTANCY message occurs during mutual authentication when the server sends a large number of CA in a certificate request.
-For example, the client sends a frame "Client\_Hello" to initiate a new SSL session, but the Transfer CFT client cannot handle the reply from the server because it exceeds the RRUSIZE.
+The TLS_ERR_FRAGMENT_CONSISTANCY message occurs during mutual authentication when the server sends a large number of CA in a certificate request.
+For example, the client sends a frame "Client_Hello" to initiate a new SSL session, but the Transfer CFT client cannot handle the reply from the server because it exceeds the RRUSIZE.

 To troubleshoot: